elgw/deconwolf/README.md

 dw_bw --help
 ```

-There is a single nuclei in the `/demo/dapi_001.tif` folder, to deconvolve just run:
+There is a single nuclei in the `/demo/dapi_001.tif` folder, to
+deconvolve just run:

 ``` shell
 cd demo
 make
 imagej dapi_001.tif dw_dapi_001.tif
 ```
 The run time on an AMD 3700x was 38s the first time.
-The second time you run it fftw
+The second time you run it fftw3
 will already know how to handle this specific image size and the run time was
-17 s on the same machine.
+6 s on the same machine.

 For more documentation see the short [usage guide](USAGE.md), and the manual
 pages for both binaries, [man dw](doc/dw.txt) [man dw_bw](doc/dw_bw.txt).